Personhood: Philosophical definitions

 Philosopher J. P. Moreland clarifies this point:

 Harry Frankfurt writes that, in reference to a definition by P. F. Strawson, "What philosophers have lately come to accept as analysis of the concept of a person is not actually analysis of that concept at all."
 He suggests that the concept of a person is intimately connected to free will, and describes the structure of human volition according to first- and second-order desires:

 According to Nikolas Kompridis, there might also be an intersubjective, or interpersonal, basis to personhood:

 Mary Midgley defines a "person" as being a conscious, thinking being, which knows that it is a person (self-awareness).
 She also wrote that the law can create persons.

 Philosopher Thomas I. White argues that the criteria for a person are: is alive, is aware, feels positive and negative sensations, has emotions, has a sense of self, (controls its own behaviour, recognises other persons and treats them appropriately, and has a variety of sophisticated cognitive abilities.
 While many of White's criteria are somewhat anthropocentric, some animals such as dolphins would still be considered persons.
 Some animal rights groups have also championed recognition for animals as "persons".

 Another approach to personhood, Paradigm Case Formulation, used in descriptive psychology and developed by Peter Ossorio, involves the four interrelated concepts of 1) The Individual Person, 2) Deliberate Action, 3) Reality and the Real World, and 4) Language or Verbal Behavior.
 All four concepts require full articulation for any one of them to be fully intelligible.
 More specifically, a Person is an individual whose history is, paradigmatically, a history of Deliberate Action in a Dramaturgical pattern.
 Deliberate Action is a form of behavior in which a person (a) engages in an Intentional Action, (b) is cognizant of that, and (c) has chosen to do that.
 A person is not always engaged in a deliberate action but has the eligibility to do so.
 A human being is an individual who is both a person and a specimen of Homo sapiens.
 Since persons are deliberate actors, they also employ hedonic, prudent, aesthetic and ethical reasons when selecting, choosing or deciding on a course of action.
 As part of our "social contract" we expect that the typical person can make use of all four of these motivational perspectives.
 Individual persons will weigh these motives in a manner that reflects their personal characteristics.
 That life is lived in a "dramaturgical" pattern is to say that people make sense, that their lives have patterns of significance.
 The paradigm case allows for nonhuman persons, potential persons, nascent persons, manufactured persons, former persons, "deficit case" persons, and "primitive" persons.
 By using a paradigm case methodology, different observers can point to where they agree and where they disagree about whether an entity qualifies as a person.

-Debates

-Various specific debates focus on questions about the personhood of different classes of entities.